korken89/ptp-sync/math/math.typ

     + vec(0, cal(N)(0, sigma^2))
 $

 It's important to understand that $accent(T,dot)_("nom")$ can differ between two clocks using the same crystal due to manufacturing tolerances.
 As an example, below is a simulation over the Brownian motion of two clocks that includes these manufacturing tolerances.
+However one can move this error into $epsilon$ without issues.

 #figure(
   image("brownian.svg", width: 95%),